 - Establish documentation requirements to support a request for a payment

 - Utilize dual controls and separation of duties to ensure oversight of all transactions and changes in vendor information

-- Perform callbacks to a vendor’s number in your system of record before processing on all nonstandard requests for payments or changes in payment instructions or contact information
+- Perform callbacks to a vendor’s number in your system of record before processing all nonstandard requests for payments, or changes in payment instructions or contact information

 - Identify unusual behavior through key transaction reports